JimGigantes/ReadMeGenerator/README.md

   ## Description

   This project is a node JS README generator.
 It creates READMEs whenever you need them for new projects or for updates to old projects.
-It completes some of the formatting and makes everything look nice and Uniform
+It completes some of the formatting and makes everything look nice and Uniform.

   ## Table of Contents